 Hello!
 I am Roselia Shi.
 I migrated to the United States a decade ago and now live in Newport, Arkansas.
-I completed my formal education in clinical pharmacy and pharmacology and have worked in many positions.
+I completed my formal education in allied health sciences and have worked in many positions.
 When I met and married my husband, Josh, we moved to Arkansas because of his job.
-We have a one-and-half-year-old daughter named Tara.
+We have a daughter named Tara.

 Josh and I couldn’t wait to start a family together, but I was struggling with subfertility and had to seek treatment.
 So, getting pregnant during the second year of our marriage was nothing short of a miracle.
 I was expecting to follow godly parenting.